Harms of Screening Mammography

 Estimates of the extent of overdiagnosis noted in the Canadian National Breast Screening Study, a randomized clinical trial, have been reported.
 At the end of the five screening rounds, an excess of 142 invasive breast cancer cases was diagnosed in the mammography arm, compared with the control arm.
 At 15 years, the excess number of cancer cases in the mammography arm versus the control arm was 106; this represents an overdiagnosis rate of 22% for the 484 screen-detected invasive cancers.

-Table 2 shows the estimated number of women with breast cancers or ductal carcinoma in situ diagnosed during a 10-year period of screening 10,000 women that would never become clinically important (overdiagnosis).
+Table 3 shows the estimated number of women with breast cancers or ductal carcinoma in situ diagnosed during a 10-year period of screening 10,000 women that would never become clinically important (overdiagnosis).
 There was no overdiagnosis in the Health Insurance Plan study, which used old-technology mammography and clinical breast examination.
 Overdiagnosis has become more prominent in the era of improved-technology mammography.
-However, the benefits of newer-technology mammography over older-technology mammography have not been demonstrated.False-Negatives Leading to Possible False Sense of Security
+However, the benefits of newer-technology mammography over older-technology mammography in regard to reduced mortality have not been demonstrated.False-Negatives Leading to Possible False Sense of Security

 The sensitivity of mammography (refer to the Breast Cancer Screening Concepts section of this summary for more information) ranges from 70% to 90%, depending on a woman’s age and the density of her breasts, which is affected by her genetic predisposition, hormone status, and diet.
 Assuming an average sensitivity of 80%, mammograms will miss approximately 20% of the breast cancers that are present at the time of screening (false-negatives).
 Many of these missed cancers are high risk, with adverse biologic characteristics (refer to the Interval cancers section in the Breast Cancer Screening Concepts section of this summary for more information ).
 If a "normal" mammogram dissuades or postpones a woman or her doctor from evaluating breast symptoms, she may suffer adverse consequences.
 Thus, a negative mammogram should never prevent work-up of breast symptoms.Discomfort